MRI Scans

 Wide Bore Scans

-The wide bore MRI creates a wider opening, allowing for a much more comfortable MRI.
-It differs from the traditional MRI scanner in the size of the opening (“bore”).
-In a traditional bore, the opening is just slightly larger than the patient, which can tend to create a very restrictive and uncomfortable environment.
+Similar to an open MRI, the wide bore MRI features a wider opening that provides a more comfortable MRI experience.
+The wide bore MRI differs from the traditional MRI scanner in the size of the opening (“bore”).
+In a traditional bore, the opening is just slightly larger than the patient, which can create a restrictive and uncomfortable environment.
+With its 70-centimeter opening, the wide bore MRI ensures that larger or claustrophobic patients feel comfortable throughout their scan.

 High-Field 1.5T